 Associate Professor of English.
-Director, Digital Humanities Center
+Director of the Digital Humanities Center

 Meredith Martin specializes in anglophone poetry, historical prosody, historical poetics, poetry and public culture, and disciplinary and pedagogical history.
 She is the faculty director of the Center for Digital Humanities at Princeton which started under her leadership in 2014.
 Her book, The Rise and Fall of Meter, Poetry and English National Culture, 1860-1930 (Princeton UP, 2012), was the winner of the MLA Prize for a First Book, the Warren Brooks Prize for Literary Criticism, and co-winner of the Sonya Rudikoff Prize for the Best First Book in Victorian Studies.
 With several collaborators, she has been building and directing, since 2007, the Princeton Prosody Archive, which contains writing on poetics, prosody, rhetoric, grammar, speech, and literary history published between 1570-1923, and is the subject of her next book, Prosody as Archive.
 Dr. Mary Naydan (Princeton class of 2023) has been the project manager of the PPA since 2019.
 In 2015, Martin received the Andrew W. Mellon New Directions Fellowship for research on Before We Were Disciplines: Poetry at the Origin of Language.
 For the past year, she has been co-writing Data Work in the Humanities with Zoe LeBlanc, assistant professor in the School of Information Sciences at the University of Illinois, Urbana-Champaign and former CDH Post-Doctoral Fellow.
 Martin is an original member of the nineteenth-century Historical Poetics Reading Group that has met once per term since 2007 and has co-organized conferences with the eighteenth-century Historical Poetics reading group.
 She also oversees that website, with Dr. John Schulz, at historicalpoetics.org, where you can find much of the group’s recent scholarship.
 Martin has recently taken over as chair of the Victorian Data Caucus for the North American Victorian Studies Association, and, with Megan Ward, is co-editor of the Nineteenth-Century Data Collective.
 University Administrative Fellows and Princeton Graduate students Mi Yu and Anthie Georgiadi are managing editors.
 In 2023, Martin became the inaugural faculty director of the first graduate certificate in digital humanities at Princeton.